Nusa Roviana hillfort and shrines

 But it is wrong to state that no one was interested in recent Melanesian history.
 There has been collected the rich folklore and mapped archaeological monuments.

-By the end of 1990ies there were organized first archaeological excavations in the abandoned settlement of Nusa Roviana.
+By the end of the 1990s there were organized first archaeological excavations in the abandoned settlement of Nusa Roviana.

 This exciting archaeological monument is little known outside Solomon Islands.
 It is located on Nusa Roviana Island - small island near New Georgia Island.
 In the centre of this island is located forested ridge.